compmem/smile/docs/tutorial.rst

 And Now, With User Input!
 =========================

-The final step for our basic SMILE tutorial is to add user input and logging.
+The final step in the SMILE tutorial is to add user input and logging.
-Let's define the experiment.
-Let's say we need to ask the participant to press J if the number of letters on the screen is even, and K if the number of letters in the word on the screen is odd.
-We have to say that the participants have only 4 seconds to answer.
-In this tutorial, you will learn how to set up our experiment so that when the participant presses a key to answer, the stimulus will drop off the screen and start the next iteration of the loop.
+First, define the experiment.
+The experiment used for this example asks the participant to press J if the number of letters on the screen is even, and K if the number of letters in the word on the screen is odd.
+One parameter of the experiment is the participants have only 4 seconds to answer.
+In this tutorial, it will be taught how to set up our experiment so that when the participant presses a key to answer, the stimulus will drop off the screen and start the next iteration of the loop.

-This tutorial will also teach you how to compare **trial.current** comparisons.
+This tutorial will also teach how to compare **trial.current** comparisons.
 Create a directory called *WordRemember* and create a file within the directory called *randWord2.py*.
-First, we will bring over the word list from the previous file.
-We are going to change it a little bit to make sure that the experiment will be able to tell what key is the correct key for each trial.
+First step will be to migrate over the word list from the previous file.
+It will be slightly edited to make sure that the experiment will be able to tell what key is the correct key for each trial.

 .. code-block:: python